 We switched back at the church at Pankapi and went home!
 Our taxi driver on the way back was a lady.
 WEIRD.
 Her car broke down twice.
 I felt really bad for her. :(

-We're saving up 400 so we can buy the 7/11 backpack. :)
+Putting the 100th stamp in my booklet!
+When you buy certain stuff at 7/11 they give you stamps.
+We're saving up 400 so we can buy the 7/11 backpack. :) |

 The member who we took to visit the LA is so lovely.
 We've started working with her a ton in the last week.
 She served in California!
 I feel like every time we go out with her I learn so much and want to be better.
 I wish we started working with her sooner!!!!!
 Oh well.
 I'll just soak her up while I have the chance. :D